 2. Focus on Building Relationships, Not Sales

 Instead of focusing on the number of sales that your social media presence generates, focus on the number of worthwhile relationships you’ve been able to build.
-Direct social media sales come through prospects that you’ve built a relationship with, not prospects that you blindly launch a sales pitch at.
+Direct social media sales come through prospects that you’ve built a relationship with, not prospects with that you blindly launch a sales pitch at.
 In a nutshell: if you’re selling, you’re already doing it wrong.

 3. B2B Social Media Marketing is a Long-Term Strategy